lougovsk/linux/Documentation/virt/kvm/api.rst

  - KVM_MEMORY_EXIT_FLAG_PRIVATE - When set, indicates the memory fault occurred on a private memory access.
 When clear, indicates the fault occurred on a shared access.
+ - KVM_MEMORY_EXIT_FLAG_NOTAGACCESS - When set, indicates the memory fault
+   occurred due to allocation tag access on a memory region that doesn't support allocation tags.

 Note!
 KVM_EXIT_MEMORY_FAULT is unique among all KVM exit reasons in that it accompanies a return code of '-1', not '0'!  errno will always be set to EFAULT